-- Assign test cases for execution and manage team workloads.
+- Assign test cases to execute and manage team workloads.

 - Generate reports on a variety of metrics.

-TestRail supports every type of software testing.
-You can use it to organize manual/script-based testing, to schedule and report the results of exploratory testing, and to integrate with the test automation tools.
+TestRail supports all types of software testing.
+You can use it to organize manual/script-based testing, schedule and report the results of exploratory testing, and integrate with the test automation tools.

-TestRail also integrates with defect tracking tools out-of-the-box and includes an open API, so that you can create your own custom integrations.
-This flexibility is the key reason for which the teams choose TestRail over the other test case management solutions.
+TestRail also integrates with defect tracking tools out-of-the-box and includes an open API so that you can create your own custom integrations.
+This flexibility is a key reason for which teams choose TestRail over other test case management solutions.

 The most important factor is fast, lightweight UI which is easy to learn and use, with little or no training required.
 Moreover, this is a powerful tool with advanced features such as customizable reports.

-To follow along with this walkthrough, you get a free TestRail trial version here.
+To follow along with this walkthrough, you can get a free TestRail trial version here.

 You can choose the hosted Cloud edition for instant setup, or the Server edition to install on your own computer.
 You just need to complete the required fields as shown below.

-For the Cloud edition, you have an extra step of choosing a web address where you’ll access your online instance.
+For the Cloud edition, you have the extra step of choosing a web address where you’ll access your online instance.

 Depending on your location, you may need to complete a Data Processing Agreement to confirm compliance with the General Data Protection Regulation (GDPR).

-Once you’ve done that, setup is complete and you’re ready to get started!
+Once you’ve done that, the setup is complete and you’re ready to get started!